Building Great Products: The Modern Team's Guide to Product Discovery

 Freddie Beesely, VP of Product at Attest, sees innovation as the true value of product discovery:

-“Product discovery helps you expand within your market, move into new ones, stay ahead of competition, and adapt to changing trends.
+“Product discovery helps you expand within your market, move into new ones, stay ahead of the competition, and adapt to changing trends.
 Without discovery, products tend to stagnate by getting stuck focusing on the short-term.”

 Freddie Beesely, VP of Product at Attest